fyrox-book/fyrox-book.github.io/src/scene/tilemap.md

 ## Physics

+Tile maps support physics for tiles, if collision shape data is included in the tile set.
+Start by opening the tile set editor, then click on the "Collison" tab at the top of the window.
+This will allow you to edit the list of collision layers of the tile set.
+Each layer allows a collision shape to be added to the tiles, so with multiple layers a tile may have multiple collison shapes.

+Each layer has a name and a color, and in code it can be identified by a UUID.
+The color is cosmetic, and controls how the shapes on that layer appear when they are visible.
+The name is used to identify the layer for a 2D rigid body.

-Tile maps supports physics for tiles, and it could be enabled by using special collider shape called `TileMap`.
+Enable physics for a tile map by using the collider shape called `TileMap` and specifying the name of the layer.
 In code it could be done something like this:

 ```rust
 {{#include ../code/snippets/src/scene/tilemap.rs:tile_map_physics}}
 ```

-In the editor it could be done by creating a static 2D rigid body with a 2D collider that has `TileMap` shape:
+In the editor it could be done by creating a static 2D rigid body with a 2D collider that has the `TileMap` shape:

 ![tile map physics](tile_map_physics.png)